Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/Module_07_results/README.md

 The following is a GIF created from the [animation_data_golden.zip](https://www.xilinx.com/bin/public/openDownload?filename=animation_data_golden.zip) file.
 You should get a similar GIF from your own data.

- The image below shows 12,800 particles simulated on a 400 tile AI Engine accelerator for 300 timesteps.
+ The following image shows 12,800 particles simulated on a 400 tile AI Engine accelerator for 300 timesteps.

 ![alt text](images/animation.gif)

 ## Latency Performance Comparisons

-Following is a table comparing the executions times to simulate 12,800 particles for one timestep on the different N-Body Simulators explored in this tutorial.
+The following table compares the execution times to simulate 12,800 particles for one timestep on the various N-Body simulators explored in this tutorial.

 |Name|Hardware|Algorithm|Average Execution Time for 1 Timestep (seconds)|
 |---|---|--|---|